Students, please review the Fall 2020 Guide on Returning to Campus.

-President Maud S. Mandel has announced that Williams will resume classes in the fall in a re-imagined way and with extraordinary public health measures in place for everyone’s protection.
-Some students will return to campus, and some will continue to learn remotely.
-In a letter to the campus community, she writes: “I’m eager to welcome our community back.
+In late June, President Maud S. Mandel announced that Williams will resume classes in the fall in a re-imagined way and with extraordinary public health measures in place for everyone’s protection.
+Some students are returning to campus, and some are continuing to learn remotely.
+In a letter announcing the Fall 2020 plan to the campus community, she wrote: “I’m eager to welcome our community back.
 As beautiful as this campus is, Williams without people just isn’t Williams.
 To do this responsibly will require significant adjustments to the ways we live and learn, and sharing the commitments and sacrifices needed to protect each other.
 When in doubt we’re going to err on the side of caution, because what's at stake is the health and wellbeing of our extended community, to which we all have a collective responsibility.”

 Following are highlights of the college’s plans for the fall.
 You can also view the report from the Working Group on Returning for Fall 2020 that informed the plan.
 We also hosted a series of virtual town halls.
 Stay tuned for emails with specific instructions, deadlines and details from departments and offices.
-And please read President Mandel’s full letter for more details.
-You can find answers to your questions on the Students & Families, Faculty, Staff, and Alumni & Visitors FAQ pages.
+And please read President Mandel’s full Fall 2020 announcement letter for more details.
+You can find answers to your questions on the Students & Families FAQ, Faculty FAQ, Staff FAQ, and Alumni & Visitors FAQ pages.

 Please note that Williams’ plan for the fall is continually evolving based on the most recent information available from our public health partners.
 If the situation worsens significantly before the start of the semester, the college may have to reconsider the decision to reconvene.
 And if things worsen once the fall semester has begun, the college may be required to announce a mid-semester shut down.